-Dr. Erez Dayan is from the Harvard Plastic Surgery Program in Boston, Massachusetts.
-He has been actively involved in seminal research related to surgical treatments for lymphedema and new technology and imaging modalities for assessing fluid and fat content of various body parts.
+Dr. Erez Dayan is a Plastic & Reconstructive surgeon practicing in Dallas, Texas.
+He completed his training at the Harvard Plastic Surgery program, where he became actively involved in seminal research related to surgical treatments for lymphedema and new technology and imaging modalities for assessing fluid and fat content of various body parts.
 He has lectured and published on these topics on over 100 occasions nationally and internationally.
-He is the Chair of the Scientific Committee of the Harvard Lymphedema Symposium and lead author of two books on Lymphedema and Lipedema respectively.
+Dr. Dayan was the prior Chair of the Scientific Committee of the Harvard Lymphedema Symposium and lead author of two books on Lymphedema and Lipedema respectively.

 I had been scheduled for carpal tunnel surgery immediately prior to discovery of breast cancer and mastectomy but that was then stopped.
 I have completed chemo and radiation therapy but the swelling in the arm pretty much post mastectomy has been ignored (breast surgeon not interested).
 As part of the chemo I suffered full body edema (all limbs) that has receded except for the arm on side of mastectomy.
 It has been six months and finally seeing lymphedema nurse now it is accepted that it is lymphedema but.......
 That has left me with questions.
 1. Can the carpal tunnel surgery ever be performed (pretty much have no hand use) or will it make things worse (I am not sure how much worse things can get but I have been surprised more than once).
 2. I understand without examination it is difficult but has 6 months delay in dealing with the lymphedema icompromised my chances of relieving it ?
 3. Are various surgery procedures effective with high success rates or not (preying on the desperate) such as VLNT or SAPL or nano fibre scaffolds etc if it ever gets to humans etc ?
 I am sorry for such a long series of questions but all the surgeons I have met in my part of the world tell what they do and it is generally 1 thing and there are no options and no discussions and if I try to question them they get quite angry.
 I want breast reconstruction but funding cuts have them denying me for 2 years.
 II found a Canadian study that suggested breast reconstruction has relieved some people with lymph edema but more investigation needed.
 I am trying to stop myself from clutching at straws but I am having to use mr Google because I am getting no help and I am desperate physically and mentally.
 So I am trying to find out facts based on evidence and options based on latest knowledge rather than 15 year old knowledge because that is all they know and they are not up to date or aware.
 I can find no one here in New Zealand who says anything other than basically that I will just have to deal with it and live with it as it is.
 No one appears to be interested inlymphedema here other than nurses and therapists and sufferers.
 I need a plan that takes account of all factors related to my arm hand and breast and is holistic and thought through.
 Here the breast guy is interested in mastectomies and nothing else.
 The carpal tunnel guy knows hands and not breasts and there is no lymph edema person and they certainly never get together and come up with a plan.
 I've.
 Reconstruction and VLNT concurrently or reconstruction followed by carpal tunnel or everything together or .......
 Right now it is nothing by anyone followed by don't call us and we will never call you back.